LeeT27/learningVerilog/README.md

 <img width="600" alt="image" src="https://github.com/user-attachments/assets/ce47c8a0-38c5-4af5-a370-1f9959cc8c15" />

 **Key Features / Learning Outcomes**
-- Made two 2-to-4 decoder modules, each producing a 4-bit output based on a 2-bit input
+- Made and combined two 2-to-4 decoder modules, each producing a 4-bit output based on a 2-bit input
   - The 8-bit output returns 0's in most digits, with a 1 at the position corresponding to the decimal value of the input
   - The first two input bits determine whether the output appears in the upper or lower 4 bits, using one decoder or the other
   - The last input bit, `in[2]`, toggles `EN`, which decides whether the upper or lower decoder is active